Here is a greatly simplified version of the four steps required. (I'm assuming you can write and are a good storyteller).

-1) Unless you are already famous, you must publish yourself first.
-You need to publish your stuff in a blog or an ebook that you give away.
+1) You must publish yourself first.
+Unless you are already famous and want to write your memoirs (like Dick Cheney for example), no publisher will to take you on.
+You need to publish your stuff yourself in a blog or an ebook that you give away or some other way.

-2) You must build an audience.
+2) You have to build an audience.
 You need to get your stuff out there and get people interested.
-Your platform might be through video, blogging, or other ways.
+Your platform might be through video, television, blogging, or other ways.
 This takes a lot of hard work.

-3) You must get your fans to help you by creating content that's worthy of being shared.
+3) You get your fans to help you.
+You create content that's worthy of being shared.
+You figure out clever ways to get your fans to spread the word for you.

 4) Then you take your success to publishers.
 Believe me, if you've built an audience of people who love your work and share it and you can show that success, publishers will be eager to work with you and to cut a book deal.